philTornquist/Composed/README.md

 	[10,20] > Point2D

-Will always make 10 be x and 20 be y since that was the order in the Conversion definition.
+Will always make 10 be assigned to reference 'x' and 20 be assigned referenece 'y' since that was the order in the Conversion definition.
 Additionally with the following example:

 	Foo from Number(a), Number(b), Bar(c):
 		...do something...